 There’s New York brunch, and then there’s New York brunch.
 We’re not talking about those bottomless mimosa spots that kill you with kindness (no disrespect).
 We’re talking about the fabulous, the epic, the places that convert Sunday morning into late afternoon.
-New York is full of restaurants that captivate on lazy weekends, and now Caviar has some of the best and the brightest.
+New York is full of restaurants that captivate on lazy weekends, and DoorDash has some of the best and the brightest.
 What if brunch could come right to you?
 What if all of the city’s best midday Sunday meals could arrive while you entertained friends (or yourself!) at home?
 We’ve rounded up the most buzzworthy NYC brunch spots, from the classic to the new and noteworthy.
 Here are our favorites.

 When it opened in 2005, Chelsea’s Cookshop — chef Marc Meyer’s revelatory spot that attracted every celeb under the sun — was the place to be for brunch.
 Nearly two decades later, that’s still the case.
 The chicken liver mousse, served atop focaccia toast with pickled market vegetables, is as cool as ever, and the Cookshop burger, boasting locally raised beef and aged cheddar atop a brioche roll and served with perfect bistro fries, is just as uncannily good as it was back in the good ol’ days.